alpiepho/rpn-calc-chrome-extension/README.md

 A few next steps and features:

-- Want to allow input from keyboard - DONE
-- Add about dialog
-- Want to implement "." decimal point input
+- Want to implement "." decimal point input, and float mode
-- Want to save Extension settings in Chrome memory so it can transfer between computers

 ## About Me
 I am a long time embedded systems software engineer in the middle of shifting gears, and exploring JavaScript and other web frameworks.
 This is my first relatively complete public application.